hariharasudhand/scandat/README.rst

-ScanDat : its a image to test software
+ScanDat : its a image to text software
 ========

 It is written in Python and uses Qt for its graphical interface.